 - Prefer numbers to a client facing role.

-If you're ready to take the first steps into the marketing and PR sector, browse marketing and PR graduate programmes to get started.
+If you're ready to take the first steps into the marketing and PR sector, browse graduate jobs in marketing and PR to get started.